ahelsley/calloutjs/README.md

 --------------------
  -	Cannot create bare text-nodes (all instances of templates are elements).
  -	Cannot create a variable number of attributes or any attributes with any part of its name taken from a template variable.
+ -	Does not allow attributes with "." or other "funny" characters in them.

+<a name="example-1"></a>
 Trivial Example:
 ----------------
  -	HTML (view):